WebReflection/usignal/README.md

 To use other libraries as reference, I have also added *preact/signals-core* and *solid-js* dev-dependencies within the test folder.

-The following instruction are needed to test other libraries too:
+The following instructions are needed to test other libraries too:

 ```sh
 cd usignal